celestiaorg/docs/docs/nodes/celestia-app-commands.md

 ```

 To submit a proposal, there are two commands that can be used.
 The first is the
-legacy command, which is the reccomended way to submit a proposal.
+legacy command, which is the recommended way to submit a proposal.

 To change the max validators to 105, one would first save this JSON file: